mthl/guix-artwork/website/posts/guix-data-service-missing-blog-post.md

 The initial motivation came from trying to automate aspects of reviewing patches for Guix.
-If you have some patches for Guix, one aspect of review might be to apply the patches and then build the affected patches.
+If you have some patches for Guix, one aspect of review might be to apply the patches and then build the affected packages.
 How do you know what packages are affected though?

 You could try and guess based on the content of the patches, and this could work some of the time, but because Guix packages relate to one